 About the International HPV Awareness Campaign

-Driven by passionate IPVS members and launched seven years ago, International HPV Awareness Day on March 4th has grown to become part of the annual calendar for many organizations that are committed to addressing HPV-related cancer around the world.
-These organizations include over 140 civil society organizations in 57 countries that have signed up as operational campaign partners and who use our evidence-based, translated and peer-reviewed resources to build awareness of HPV within their communities.
+Driven by passionate IPVS members, International HPV Awareness Day each year on March 4th has grown to become part of the annual calendar for many organizations around the world that are committed to addressing HPV-related cancer.
+Our public-facing website is AskAboutHPV.org, with sharable information on HPV and inspiring stories in many commonly spoken languages.
+Our official 140+ official campaign partners include civil-society organizations in 57 countries, committed to tailoring and using the evidence-based, translated and peer-reviewed campaign resources to build awareness of HPV within their communities.

-Campaign partners and members have access to the HPV Hub, an online platform to support communication, knowledge sharing and collaboration between campaign partners and IPVS members and with an interest in public awareness and advocacy campaigning.
+Official campaign partners and IPVS members have access to the HPV Hub, an online platform to support communication, knowledge sharing and collaboration between campaign partners and IPVS members and with an interest in public awareness and advocacy campaigning.

 To find out more about the IPVS Awareness Campaign Committee and its members, click here.